 Your child’s healthcare provider will ask about your child’s health history.
-He or she will also give your child an exam.
-The patches caused by this issue are unique.
+They will also give your child an exam.
+The patches caused by this condition are unique.
 Healthcare providers are often able to make the diagnosis through an exam.

 Your child’s healthcare provider may use an ultraviolet light, called a Woods Lamp, to see the patches more clearly.
-Also, your child's healthcare provider may do skin scrapings of the lesions.
+Also the provider may do skin scrapings of the lesions.
 This can help confirm the diagnosis.

-Your child’s healthcare provider may recommend a shampoo that contains selenium sulfide.
+Your child’s healthcare provider may advise using a shampoo that contains selenium sulfide.
 This shampoo is available over the counter.
-If this treatment doesn’t work, your child’s healthcare provider may prescribe an antifungal or dandruff shampoo.
-Your child will apply the shampoo to his or her affected skin.
-Your child's healthcare provider may also prescribe topical antifungal creams or oral antifungal medicines.
+If this treatment doesn’t work, the provider may prescribe an antifungal or dandruff shampoo.
+Your child will apply the shampoo to their affected skin.
+The provider may also prescribe topical antifungal creams or oral antifungal medicines.

 Your child’s skin may only get better for a short time.
 Then the condition may happen again.
-Your child’s healthcare provider may tell your child to use the shampoo each month to keep tinea versicolor from combing back.
+The provider may tell your child to use the shampoo each month to keep tinea versicolor from coming back.

-Also, the treatment will not make your child’s skin return to its normal color right away.
+The treatment won't make your child’s skin return to its normal color right away.
 This may take a few weeks or months.
 It’s important not to tan and to protect skin from the sun.

 When to Call a Healthcare Provider

-If your child’s treatment isn’t working, call his or her healthcare provider.
-He or she may suggest other treatments.
+If your child’s treatment isn’t working, call their healthcare provider.
+They may suggest other treatments.

 - Tinea versicolor is a fungal skin infection.
 It’s caused by yeast on the skin.
-It occurs most often in adolescents and young adults.
+It occurs most often in teens and young adults.

-- Usually, the only symptom of this condition is white, pink, or light brown patches of skin.
+- Often, the only symptom of this condition is white, pink, or light brown patches of skin.

 - The patches caused by this issue are unique.
 Healthcare providers are often able to diagnose the condition through an exam.

-- Your child’s healthcare provider may recommend using a shampoo that contains selenium sulfide.
+- Your child’s healthcare provider may advise using a shampoo that contains selenium sulfide.